Between work and family commitments, it’s fair to say that most of us have very busy lives.

 Breathing is important (duh, obviously), but breathing properly and fully can help increase lung capacity and the ability to take in and process oxygen, which the body needs to function efficiently.

-We found a great 15-minute routine for beginners that you can use in the morning or anytime, in fact.
+If you’re new to yoga, start with this great 15-minute routine for beginners that you can use in the morning or anytime, in fact.